majbthrd/stm32ecm/README.md

 This is related to [D21ecm](https://github.com/majbthrd/D21ecm/), another CDC-ECM implementation (but for the Atmel SAMD21).

-Testing was done with both Linux and Mac OS X Lion 10.7.5 hosts.
+Note that this project functions with both Linux and Mac OS X Lion 10.7.5 hosts, but not with Mac OS X El Capitan 10.11.6 nor macOS High Sierra 10.13.16.

 ## Alternatives